 WOODHOUSE

-Swithlands Convalescent Home SK 520 140 BF100782.
-Fifty bed convalescent home.
+Swithlands Convalescent Home (now Swithland Court) SK 533 134 BF100782.
+Fifty bed convalescent home for women.
 Opened in 1912 in connection with the Leicester Royal Infirmary.